Azure/terraform-azurerm-lz-vending/README.md

 - `subscription_management_group_id`
 - `subscription_management_group_association_enabled`

-If disabled, supply the `subscription_id` variable instead.
+If disabled, supply the `subscription_id` variable to use an existing subscription instead.

+> **Note**: When the subscription is destroyed, this module will try to remove the NetworkWatcherRG resource group using `az cli`.
+> This requires the `az cli` tool be installed and authenticated.
+> If the command fails for any reason, the provider will attempt to cancel the subscription anyway.

 Type: `bool`